kdaily/aws-cli/proposals/pr-contrib-guide.md

 be approved and merged.
 The corresponding tracking issue will be closed closed and labeled to acknowledge it as a community contribution.

-## Tracking contribution stages
+## Contribution Kanban board

-The contribution process will be implemented with a publicly visible [GitHub project board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
+The contribution process will be implemented with a publicly visible [GitHub project Kanban board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
 This project board will track GitHub issues from the contribution-ready stage through completion by merging a pull request.
 Each lane of the project board